waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/0-requirements.md

 ### Impact / Considerations

 Users should be able access my website through any devices.
-Mobile phone is used the most within my user group and it tends to be the most convenient device as well.
-So, my first priority is to make sure that users are able to access website through their phones, then later extend it to desktop or
+Mobile phone is used the most within my user group and it tends to be the most convenient device.
+So, my first priority is to make sure that users are able to access website through their phones, then later extend it to desktop or ipad

 ---